casper-astro/mlib_devel/README.md

 >update_casper_blocks(bdroot)
 >```
 > This script will resynchronize every CASPER block in your design with its latest library version.
 Depending on the size of your model, it may take many minutes to complete!
 >As always, back up your designs before attempting such a major operation.
-And, if you experience problems, please riase Github issues!
+And, if you experience problems, please raise Github issues!

 ## Directory structure